atreyasha/spp-explainability/docs/develop.md

         1. Text-related

-            1.  ensure that areas between chapters-sections or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together
+            1.  ensure that areas between chapters-sections and/or sections-subsections are filled with explanatory text to provide a narrative -\> use links to/from individual sections/chapters to string everything together -\> no area between title and next sub-title or environment should be empty -\> an example is adding text before WFA definitions

             2.  add remaining features by referring to master template such as abstract (short summarized introduction), list